 ME: There are a few times in one’s career that you are in awe of a person.
 When I started to work with Stephanie at Rent the Runway, I realized how brilliant she was.
 For starters, she had the most intense and sophisticated knowledge of inventory management at the company.
 She was one of those people whose name always came up, even if we were in a marketing meeting, or in a engineering meeting, someone would always call for Steph and want her opinion.
 You didn’t want to make a decision without her weighing in.
 I knew she would make a great founder and partner.

 How did you think about and choose your investors?

 ME: We wanted to work with a team that understood what it’s like to be on the ground.
-I loved that Nick and Alex at Notation Capital previously helped build Betaworks and a number of the early products there.
+I loved that Nick and Alex at Notation previously helped build betaworks and a number of the early products there.
 To me that symbolized they understood the early stuff… what it takes at the very beginning of starting a company…how messy and scrappy you must be.

 Our business also at its core has a deep social responsibility.
 When we met Craig and the folks at Collaborative Fund, we felt aligned with their mission and core values, and knew they were the right long-term partners for us.